kubernetesdaily/kubemap/content/posts/markdown.md

   - **NodePort**
     - Exposes a service on each node’s IP at a static port
   - **LoadBalancer**
-    - Exposes service externally via a cloud provider&#39;s LB
+    - Exposes service externally via a cloud provider's LB
   - **Headless Services**
     - Allows direct access to Pods without load balancing
 - **Deployments**